f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     Continuing the first example above, you would specify that as `Version +-fdroid %v` - `-fdroid` is the suffix.

+For apps with a list of [_VercodeOperation_](#VercodeOperation) the number of builds is equal to the number of items in the list.

 ### _CurrentVersion_<a name="CurrentVersion"></a>